-This Agreement will operate from seven days after its approval by the Fair Work Commission (FWC) and will have a nominal expiry date of 30 June 2022.
+This Agreement will commence operating from seven days after its approval by the Fair Work Commission (FWC) and will have a nominal expiry date of 30 June 2026.
 Negotiation towards a replacement Agreement will commence within three months after the nominal expiry date.